joereynolds/what-to-code/README.md

 - A ViM function that unit tests the current function your cursor is in. i.e. If you're cursor is in an 'getPriceForTravel' function, then executing the vim function would do something like `phpunit path/to/file functionName` under the hood

+- A function/plugin that moves a visual selection into its own file.
+Useful for refactoring large files into smaller ones.
+It would only create files, not append to pre-existing files

 - Function to turn a camelCase name into dash-separated for css files